NullDesk/nullmailer/README.md

 You can enable attachment serialization and storage for the history store in the settings by changing the `StoreAttachmentContents` value to `true`.

 ## <a name="gmail"></a>Using Gmail

-If you are using GMail with the MailKit SMTP Mailer, you will need to either use the less secure username/password authentication, or you will need to obtain and use oAuth access tokens.
+If you are using GMail with the MailKit SMTP Mailer, you will need to use the less secure username/password authentication, or you will need to obtain and use oAuth access tokens.

 Review the [MailKit GMail documentation](https://github.com/jstedfast/MailKit/blob/master/FAQ.md#GMailAccess) first.

-When configuring your settings for GMail, you will need to supply a username and password to `MkSmtpAuthenticationSettings` if you are using the less secure connection method.
+When configuring your settings for GMail, you can just supply a username and password in `MkSmtpAuthenticationSettings` for the less secure connection method.

         var settings = new MkSmtpMailerSettings
         {